The Human Condition

 realm of academic study, mostly a left-over from earlier, less advanced days.

-They have also taken history, drained the drama and philosophical blood out
+They have also done a Dracula on history, drained the drama and philosophical life-blood out

 of it, and made it into a mere uninspiring academic requirement of learning